The Big Bang Theory: Production

-Main characters in The Big Bang Theory season 6.
-First row from left: Rajesh Koothrappali, Leonard Hofstadter, Penny, Sheldon Cooper, and Howard Wolowitz.
-Second row from left: Bernadette Rostenkowski-Wolowitz and Amy Farrah Fowler.

 The show's pilot episode premiered on September 24, 2007.
 This was the second pilot produced for the show.
 A different pilot was produced for the 200607 television season but never aired.
-The structure of the original unaired pilot was different from the series' current form.
+The structure of the original unaired pilot was different from the series' eventual form.
 The only main characters retained in both pilots were Leonard (Johnny Galecki) and Sheldon (Jim Parsons), who are named after Sheldon Leonard, a longtime figure in episodic television as a producer, director, and actor.
 A minor character, Althea (Vernee Watson), appeared in the first scene of both pilots that was retained generally as-is.
 The first pilot included two female lead characters - Katie, "a street-hardened, tough-as-nails woman with a vulnerable interior" (played by Canadian actress Amanda Walsh), and Gilda, a scientist colleague and friend of the male characters (played by Iris Bahr).
 Sheldon and Leonard meet Katie after she breaks up with a boyfriend, and they invite her to share their apartment.
 Gilda is threatened by Katie's presence.
 Test audiences reacted negatively to Katie, but they liked Sheldon and Leonard.
 The original pilot used Thomas Dolby's hit "She Blinded Me with Science" as its theme song.

 Although the original pilot was not picked up, its creators were given an opportunity to retool it and produce a second pilot.
 They brought in the remaining cast and retooled the show to its final format.
 Katie was replaced by Penny (Kaley Cuoco).
 The original unaired pilot has never been officially released, but it has circulated on the Internet.
 On the evolution of the show, Chuck Lorre said, "We did the 'Big Bang Pilot' about two and a half years ago, and it sucked ... but there were two remarkable things that worked perfectly, and that was Johnny and Jim.
 We rewrote the thing entirely, and then we were blessed with Kaley and Simon and Kunal."
 As to whether the world will ever see the original pilot on a future DVD release, Lorre said, "Wow, that would be something.
 We will see.
 Show your failures..."